Interactive Brokers Review 2026: The Pro Broker's Moat

 - A true beginner.
 Robinhood, Fidelity, or Schwab are dramatically more approachable.
 IBKR's Lite plan makes it technically accessible, but the interface will overwhelm new investors.

 - A buy-and-hold investor with under $100K.
-The complexity is wasted, the proportional interest penalty stings, and a simple three-fund portfolio at Fidelity or Vanguard requires zero thought.
+The complexity is wasted, the proportional interest penalty stings, and a simple three-fund portfolio at Vanguard requires zero thought.

 - Someone who wants integrated banking.
 Schwab and Fidelity offer checking, debit cards, and seamless cash management.
-IBKR has the Karta Visa Infinite charge card, but it targets high-net-worth international travelers, not everyday spending.
+IBKR has the Karta card but it targets a different audience.

 - Looking for a built-in robo-advisor.
-IBKR's Interactive Advisors service exists as a separate entity, but Schwab Intelligent Portfolios and Fidelity Go are more tightly integrated.
+IBKR's Interactive Advisors service exists as a separate entity, but Schwab Intelligent Portfolios and Fidelity Go are more tightly integrated with the main account.

 IBKR vs the Competition

-vs. Fidelity: The best all-around broker for most Americans — zero-fee index funds, excellent research, great service.
-But IBKR crushes Fidelity on margin rates (5.14% vs ~12.5%), cash interest, and global market access.
+vs. Fidelity: Still the best all-around broker for most Americans — zero-fee index funds, excellent research, great service.
+But IBKR crushes Fidelity on margin rates (5.14% vs ~11.6%) and global market access.
+On default cash, IBKR's 3.14% sweep beats FCASH; SPAXX at 3.29% (which you have to actively buy and hold) is the only Fidelity cash product that meaningfully competes.
 If you trade actively, use margin, or invest internationally, IBKR wins on cost.
+If you mostly buy index funds and want one app for everything, Fidelity wins on convenience.

-vs. Schwab: Similar to Fidelity — better banking, better support, huge branch network.
-But Schwab's margin rates hover around 12-13%, and uninvested cash earns far less.
+vs. Schwab: Better banking, better support, far larger branch network.
+But Schwab's margin rates run around 11–12% after the Fed cut, and uninvested cash earns 0.05% on the default Bank Sweep — that is roughly $3,000 per year of give-up on $100K versus IBKR Pro.
 Schwab absorbed TD Ameritrade's thinkorswim platform, which is powerful, but IBKR's tools and pricing remain a tier above for active traders.
+The head-to-head with Vanguard mixed in is also worth reading if you are choosing among the big three.

 vs. Robinhood: Both offer $0 stock trades.
-Robinhood is simpler and prettier.
-But IBKR offers far more asset classes, much better margin rates, pays real interest on cash, doesn't gamify investing, and has 50 years of stability versus Robinhood's decade.
+Robinhood is simpler, prettier, runs prediction markets of its own, and now charges $5/month for Robinhood Gold features that IBKR bundles for free.
+But IBKR offers far more asset classes, better margin rates, pays real interest on idle cash, doesn't gamify investing, and has 50 years of operating history versus Robinhood's decade.
 One is a mobile app with a broker attached; the other is a broker with a mobile app attached.
+The right pick depends on which side of that distinction you care about.

 The bottom line: if low costs and global access are your priorities, IBKR has no real competitor.
-If ease of use and customer support matter more, Fidelity is the better choice for most people.
+If ease of use and customer support matter more, Fidelity is the better choice.
+If you fall in between, run the margin and cash drag arithmetic from the section earlier in this review — the differences are usually larger than people assume.

 Conclusion

-But capability and complexity are inseparable here.
-The platforms are dense, the fee structure requires actual reading, and smaller accounts get penalized on interest rates.
-If you want to dollar-cost average into index funds and never think about your broker, this is overkill — start with Fidelity.
+But capability and complexity are inseparable.
+The platforms are dense, the fee structure requires actual reading, and smaller accounts still get penalised on interest.
+If you want to dollar-cost average into index funds and never think about your broker, this is overkill — start with Fidelity or Vanguard.

 Frequently Asked Questions